Art in the Park

 Alternately, Alfredo Jaar’s Park of the Laments is designed to be fully immersive and transform viewers' spatial experience as they transition through a liminal space—a concrete tunnel—and then walk through a stepped area filled with native plantings.
 From a central stairwell, visitors walk up into a park within the larger park, a space to quietly reflect, meditate, and recharge.

-Exhibition coming soon: Home Again
+Exhibition open now: Home Again

 The Hawryluk Sculpture Green in The Virginia B. Fairbanks Art & Nature Park